zesk/build/docs/tools/url.md

 ### `urlFilter` - Open URLs which appear in a stream

 Open URLs which appear in a stream
+URLs are explicitly trimmed at quote, whitespace and escape boundaries.

 - Location: `bin/build/tools/url.sh`